 The Base Station must be set up and remain indoors, as, unlike the outdoor cams, it’s not weather-proof.
-Fortunately, the operation range of the Base Station in relation to the cameras is fairly long, so this isn’t an issue.
+Fortunately, the operation range of the wyze base station in relation to the cameras is fairly long, so this isn’t an issue.

-Can I use the Wyze Outdoor Cam without a Base Station?
+Can I use the Wyze Outdoor Cam without Base Station?

 Unfortunately – this just isn’t possible.
 The Wyze outdoor cams are made to work with the Base Station, which is why they often come packaged together in the Starter Kits and Bundles.
-Without that connection to the Base Station, the outdoor cameras simply will not operate.
+Without that connection to the Base Station, the wyze outdoor camera simply will not operate.

-Unlike other Wyze cameras, your Wyze Cam Outdoor must be connected to a Base Station to work.
+Unlike other Wyze camera, your Wyze Cam Outdoor must be connected to a Base Station to work.
 This article explains why.Wyze Help Pages